-Ask yourself if the reason you’re feeling bored is because you think that your life isn’t quite matching up to the expectations Hollywood instilled in you.
+Ask yourself if the reason you’re feeling bored in your relationship is because you think that your life isn’t quite matching up to the expectations Hollywood instilled in you.

 Whilst you shouldn’t settle for a relationship that you’re genuinely unhappy in, it’s always worth remembering that the grass isn’t always greener.

 Have you considered the fact that what you’re feeling might not be boredom, but just happiness?